janik6n/jetzt/README.md

 To install a package `requests`, run `jetzt --install` and follow the prompt.
 You have an option to install the package as *a production dependency* or as *a development dependency*.
 What does all this mean, you might ask?
 Jetzt will:

 1. Install the package *requests* (latest available version).
-2. Add the package `requests` to `requirements.txt` with a version requirement set to minimum of the currently installed version.
+2. Add the package `requests` to `jetzt_metadata.json` with a version requirement set to minimum of the currently installed version.
 The packages, which *requests* depends on, are *not* added.
-If you selected `DEV` as a dependency type, the file `requirements-dev.txt` will be used instead.
+You can install a dependency as a `DEV` dependency too.

 **At the moment, you can only install one package at a time.**

-Example of `requirements.txt`:
+Example of a defined dependency with a version (as a installation requirement, or as seen in `jetzt_metadata.json`):

 ```
 requests>=2.21.0
 ```

 **Version pinning:** To install a specific version of a package, add the version, just as you would with pip.
 For example: `requests==2.20.1`.
-This will pin the version in `requirements.txt` like so:
+This will pin the version like so:

 ```
 requests==2.20.1